ooguz/pfxposter/README.md

 In order to post PixelFed entries to Twitter, you will need a Mastodon-Twitter crossposter, you may find them on web.

+## Installation

+`pip3 install pfxposter`

 ## Usage

+First, create a Mastodon application from the settings of your Mastodon instance.
+You can create it under "Development" menu in settings.
+When you have created your app, Mastodon will give you an access token.
+Write the token to your configurion file.

-There is a configuration file located at `~/.pfxposter`.
+The configuration file is located at `~/.pfxposter`.
 ```toml
 updated = 2020-08-21 07:56:48+00:00